The Rape of Nanking (book): The diaries

 Chang's research led her to make what one San Francisco Chronicle article called "Significant Discoveries" on the subject of the Nanjing Massacre, in the forms of the diaries of two Westerners who were in Nanjing leading efforts to save lives during the Japanese invasion.
 The diaries documented the events of the Nanjing Massacre from the perspectives of their writers, and provided detailed accounts of atrocities that they saw, as well as information surrounding the circumstances of the Nanking Safety Zone.

-One diary was that of John Rabe, a German Nazi Party member who was the leader of the Nanking Safety Zone, a demilitarized zone in Nanjing that Rabe and other Westerners set up to protect Chinese civilians.
+One diary was written by John Rabe, a German Nazi Party member who was the leader of the Nanking Safety Zone, a demilitarized zone in Nanjing that Rabe and other Westerners set up to protect Chinese civilians.
 Rabe's diary is over 800 pages, and contains one of the most detailed accounts of the Nanjing Massacre.
 Translated into English, it was published in 1998 by Random House as The Good Man of Nanking: The Diaries of John Rabe.

-The other diary belonged to Minnie Vautrin, the American missionary who saved the lives of about 10,000 women and children when she provided them with shelter in Ginling College.
+The other diary was written by Minnie Vautrin, the American missionary who saved the lives of about 10,000 women and children when she provided them with shelter in Ginling College.
 Vautrin's diary recounts her personal experience and feelings on the Nanjing Massacre; in it, an entry reads, "There probably is no crime that has not been committed in this city today."
 It was used as source material by Hua-ling Hu for a biography of Vautrin and her role during the Nanjing Massacre, entitled American Goddess at the Rape of Nanking: The Courage of Minnie Vautrin.

-Chang dubbed Rabe the "Oskar Schindler of Nanking" and Vautrin the "Anne Frank of Nanking."
+Chang dubbed Rabe the "Oskar Schindler of Nanking" and she dubbed Vautrin the "Anne Frank of Nanking."

 Contents

-The Rape of Nanking is structured into three main parts.
-The first uses a technique—what Chang calls the "Rashomon perspective"—to narrate the events of the massacre from three different perspectives: that of the Japanese military, the Chinese victims, and of the Westerners who tried to help Chinese civilians.
-The second part concerns the postwar reaction to the massacre, especially that of the American and European governments.
-The third part of the book examines the circumstances that, Chang believed, have kept knowledge of the massacre out of public consciousness decades after the war.
+The Rape of Nanking is divided into three main parts.
+The first part uses a technique—what Chang calls the "Rashomon perspective"—to narrate the events of the massacre from three different perspectives: that of the Japanese military, that of the Chinese victims, and that of the Westerners who tried to help Chinese civilians.
+The second part describes the postwar reaction to the massacre, especially the reactions of the American and European governments.
+The third part of the book examines the circumstances that, Chang believed, have kept knowledge of the massacre out of the public's consciousness for decades after the war.